Social Studies Teacher (7–12), B.A.

 Major Requirements

-Students who wish to pursue a Bachelor of arts degree in secondary education for social studies teacher must complete a major in one of the following: Africana studies, American studies, anthropology, economics, history, political science, Puerto Rican and Latino studies, or sociology.
+Students who wish to pursue a bachelor of arts degree in secondary education for social studies teacher must complete a major in one of the following: Africana studies, American studies, anthropology, economics, history, political science, Puerto Rican and Latinx studies, or sociology.

 Study must include within the major, or in addition to courses in the major, study in economics, government, and at least 21 credits in the history and geography of the United States and the world, including Secondary Education 3584.
 Students preparing to become social studies teachers must fulfill the economics and government requirements by taking at least one course (three credits) from among: History 3345, 3410, 3420, 3424, 3430, 3441, 3442, 3450, 3457, or a course in Political Science numbered between 3101 and 3160; and at least one course (three credits) from among: History 3332, 3470, 3472, 3512 or Economics 2002, 2100, 2200, 3102, 3152, or 3202.